pact-foundation/pact-jvm/consumer/README.md

 For an example, have a look at [WildcardKeysTest](https://github.com/DiUS/pact-jvm/blob/master/consumer/junit/src/test/java/au/com/dius/pact/consumer/junit/WildcardKeysTest.java).

-**NOTE:** The `eachKeyLike` method adds a `*` to the matching path, so the matching definition will be applied to all keys of the map if there is not a more specific matcher defined for a particular key.
-Having more than one `eachKeyLike` condition applied to a map will result in only one being applied when the pact is verified (probably the last).

-**Further Note: From version 3.5.22 onwards pacts with wildcards applied to map keys will require the Java system property "pact.matching.wildcard" set to value "true" when the pact file is verified.**

 ### Matching on paths

 You can use regular expressions to match incoming requests.
 The DSL has a `matchPath` method for this.
 You can provide